lkwg82/de.lgohlke.selenium-webdriver/README.md

 </project>

-for using explicitly a chromedriver version or phantomjs
+for using explicitly a chromedriver version
 <project>
     ...
     <properties>